marcory-hub/hailo_gcp/transform-and-parse-tensorflow-keras-file.md

-# Hailo GCP Transforming and Parsing a Tensorflow Keras file (made with Teachable Machine)
+# Transforming and Parsing a Tensorflow Keras file (made with Teachable Machine) with Hailo suite on GCP

 This guide provides a step-by-step process for transforming and parsing a TensorFlow Keras model created with Teachable Machine using the Hailo Dataflow Compiler.
 The process involves training a model on Teachable Machine, downloading it in Keras format, open the Google Cloud VM instance and resume the Docker container, and transferring the model to the VM for further processing.